mokhosh/jarbon/README.md

 [![MIT License](https://img.shields.io/github/license/mokhosh/jarbon?style=flat-square)](https://github.com/mokhosh/jarbon/blob/master/LICENSE)

 The idea is to add Jalali functionality to Carbon instances without introducing breaking changes.
+Also I'm not in a hurry to exhaust all Carbon methods and features here.
+Just implementing what I need in my projects for now.

 Warning: still in very early development stages.